Sarita-16/JavaScript/README.md

    \\ Using pop() method
 3. Check if an integer is a number \\Number.isInteger() method : static method determines whether the passed value is an integer
 4. Array check using \\ Array.isArray() method : static method determines whether the passed value is an Array
 5. Suppose you have 2 arrays.
 Check 2 arrays are equal or not
+   \\every() method tests whether all elements in the array pass the test implemented by the provided function

 # script_12.js